When We All Fall Asleep, Where Do We Go?: Artwork and packaging

-Marketing and sales
+Marketing

 In 2018, Eilish released several singles, including "You Should See Me in a Crown" and "When the Party's Over", which would appear on the album.
 On January 29, 2019, the singer teased her debut album on social media for the first time, revealing its artwork and title.
-She also announced the release of a new single for following day at 9AM PT, which was revealed to be "Bury a Friend", alongside a music video and the album's track listing; the song became a hit for Eilish.
-On March 3, Eilish posted a snippet of an upcoming single named "Wish You Were Gay" in an Instagram post, alongside an announcement revealing that its release as the album's fourth single the following day at 9AM PT.
+She also announced the release of a new single for the following day at 9 am PT, which was revealed to be "Bury a Friend", alongside a music video and the album's track listing; the song became a hit for Eilish.

+On March 3, Eilish posted a snippet of an upcoming single named "Wish You Were Gay" in an Instagram post, alongside an announcement revealing its release as the album's fourth single the following day at 9 am PT.
 A live video for the track recorded at a show in London that month was shared at the end of April.
-On March 16, Eilish performed as a headliner at the South by Southwest festival, singing fourteen songs including the four singles from When We All Fall Asleep accompanied by "elaborate videos" on a rear-end screen.
+On March 16, Eilish performed as a headliner at the South by Southwest festival, singing fourteen songs including the four singles from When We All Fall Asleep, accompanied by "elaborate videos" on a rear-end screen.
 Her performance was well received by critics.

 When We All Fall Asleep, Where Do We Go? was released on March 29, 2019, alongside its fifth single "Bad Guy" and its music video.
 The song became a worldwide hit and among the four singles from the album to be certified multi-platinum in the US, along with "You Should See Me in a Crown", "When the Party's Over", and "Bury a Friend".
 "Wish You Were Gay" and "All the Good Girls Go to Hell", released on August 30 as the sixth single, were also certified platinum.
 "Ilomilo" was released as the seventh single on May 26, 2020.
 To celebrate the album's release, Eilish launched an immersive experience in partnership with Spotify, featuring several rooms that each symbolize a song from the album, with objects to smell, hear, and feel, reflecting the singer's synesthesia.